arzwa/MultilocusIsland/docs/draft-hapdip2.md

 mg$, which accounts for the (potentially quite strong) selection against migrant genotypes and the rapid break up of LD among surviving invading alleles [@barton1986; @sachdeva2022].
-Although challenging to measure, it should be noted that $g$ is a macroscopic quantity that can be experimentally determined.
+Although challenging, it should be noted that $g$ has a phenotypic interpretation, and can in principle be experimentally determined.

 We derived an expression for the effective migration rate in a mainland-island model with heterogeneous barriers and different life cycles, and showed how it